 How to Delete All Unread Emails in Gmail

-Depending on how long you’ve been using the email service, you might’ve accumulated thousands of emails you have no intention of reading.
+Depending on how long you’ve been using Gmail, you might’ve accumulated thousands of emails you have no intention of reading.
 Many people will simply ignore this and watch as their inbox gets more and more cluttered.

 At one point, you’ll want to get rid of those emails that aren’t worth the time they take to read.
-Google knows this, which is why Gmail comes equipped with convenient features that let you purge emails in an easy way.
+Fortunately, Gmail comes equipped with convenient features that let you purge emails in an easy way.